c-voulgaris/cap-cost-error/README.md

+Notes: 3/26/2024

+years spreadsheet:

+1 row for each milestone for each project.
+"Year" column refers to the year in which the project entered that development stage (milestone)

 # Capital Cost Escalation and Overrun for Federally-funded Fixed-guideway transit
 This is a project of Dr Carole Turley Voulgaris, which has been supported by the following research assistants over the years (listed alphabetically):